geopandas/xyzservices/doc/source/registration.md

 ## Jawg Maps

 In order to use Jawg Maps, you must [register](https://www.jawg.io/lab).
-Once registered, your access token will be located [here](https://www.jawg.io/lab/access-tokens) and you will access to all Jawg default maps (variants) and your own customized maps :
+Once registered, your access token will be located [here](https://www.jawg.io/lab/access-tokens) and you will access to all Jawg default maps (variants) and your own customized maps:

 ```py
 xyz.Jawg.Streets(